boipelo-codes/secure-aws-vpc-project/README.md

 This project successfully demonstrates the implementation of a secure AWS VPC architecture using industry best practices.
 By separating public and private resources, controlling routing paths, and enforcing security boundaries, the infrastructure ensures both functionality and protection of sensitive resources within the cloud environment.

+## 10. Future Improvements

+Future improvements to this project could include:

+* Implementing additional security controls, such as security groups and network access control lists (NACLs)

+* Adding additional subnets to support a more complex network architecture

+* Implementing additional connectivity options, such as VPC peering or VPN

+* Implementing additional security controls, such as security groups and network access control lists (NACLs)

+* Adding additional subnets to support a more complex network architecture

+* Implementing additional connectivity options, such as VPC peering or VPN

+## 11. Contact Information

+For any questions or concerns, please contact Boipelo on [Github](https://github.com/boipelo-codes)

+## 12. Documentation

+Here is the documentation for the project:[Secure AWS VPC Infrastructure Deployment](https://capeitinitiative-my.sharepoint.com/:w:/g/personal/boipelo_ngakane_capaciti_org_za/IQCy7muGTtOJTZc0DCw-j7qoAeZ1dr3xc7nN1NyZRl74cEU?e=NJlWVB).